Linear algebra and group theory: 6e. Exercises

 \begin{exercise} Compute the density of the hyperspherical law at $N=4$, that is, the law of one of the coordinates over the unit sphere $S^3_\mathbb R\subset\mathbb R^4$. \end{exercise}

-If you find something very interesting, as an answer here, do not be surprised.
+This might look a bit specialized, but trust me, it is a must-do exercise, and if you find something quite interesting, as an answer here, do not be surprised.
 After all, $S^3_\mathbb R$ is the sphere of space-time, having its own magic.
 We will be back to this.